 Feeding Pennsylvania promotes and aids our member food banks in securing food and other resources to reduce hunger and food insecurity in their communities and across Pennsylvania.

 Jane Clements-Smith – Executive Director

 Prior to joining Feeding Pennsylvania, Jane served as the Annual Giving and Fundraising Event Officer for The Guthrie Clinic, a nonprofit integrated health system located in north central Pennsylvania and Upstate New York.
 In this capacity, Jane was responsible for all aspects of the organization’s major fundraising events and internal annual giving campaigns.
-Before that, Jane worked for Chesapeake Energy, the second-largest producer of natural gas in the United States, as a manager in corporate development, overseeing all community relations, outreach, and education in Chesapeake’s northeastern Pennsylvania operating area.
+Before that, Jane worked for Chesapeake Energy, a major producer of natural gas in the United States, as a manager in corporate development, overseeing all community relations, outreach, and education in Chesapeake’s northeastern Pennsylvania operating area.

 Corinne Foster – Executive Coordinator

 Corinne Foster joined Feeding Pennsylvania as the Executive Coordinator in November of 2019.
 Corinne supports all of Feeding Pennsylvania’s programs such as Fill a Glass with Hope®, The Mid-Atlantic Regional Cooperative, and the Healthy Pantry Initiative.
 Alongside Executive Director, Jane Clements-Smith, Corinne helps to advocate for policies that continue to assist Pennsylvanians in need.

 Corinne is responsible for social media outreach, assembling and distributing Feeding Pennsylvania’s and the Mid-Atlantic Regional Cooperatives newsletters, as well as planning and developing fundraising efforts.